Minehead to St Ives – the north section of the South West Coast Path.

 Some highlights along your walking holiday would be the West Somerset Railway, where you can take a steam train ride.
 The submerged forest near Porlock Weir which is around 5 – 6 thousand years old.
 The cliff railway between Lynton and Lynmouth will save you an uphill trudge of over 800 ft.
 In the late 19th Century this would have been a pony back ride.
 The pretty and friendly town of Woolacombe has plenty of amenities and a wonderful beach.
 Surfers enjoy this fabulous beach which stretches for almost 2 miles.
 The pretty little white town of Bideford has plenty to see.
 Quay Fountain, Long Bridge, Chudleigh Fort, Pannier Market, Art galleries, and Museums.
 You could visit the Witchcraft Museum in Boscastle, the Castle at Tintagel, or the fabulous tourist resort at Padstow renowned for its fish restaurants.
 Newquay, with its large range of facilities.
 The razor edged rocky cove at Ralphs cupboard near Portreath.
 The list really goes on and on!

-There are quite a few festivals and events along this route, so check your dates out with The Walking Holiday Company.
+There are quite a few festivals and events along this route, so check your dates out with Great British Walks.
 The South West Coast Path has a couple more treats in store apart from the magnificent scenery – Cider is one, and cream teas are the other!
 Opportunities to try out these local delights should not be missed.
 You can argue that a cream scone will aid your energy levels, whilst a long cool cider will relax you after your days walking.

 We have lots of itineraries along this route.
-If you don’t see what you want, just contact The Walking Holiday Company, and we can make a bespoke itinerary for you.
+If you don’t see what you want, just contact Great British Walks, and we can make a bespoke itinerary for you.
 Happy walking!

 You can also request further information about all our walking holidays by completing our enquiry form.